 Four uncommitted SPDT 240vac 15amp relays are provided for switching loads unrelated to the Balancer (fans, heaters, external chargers, load resistors for amphour capacity tests, etc.)

 A version of the Power board is also available with sockets for one or two Vicor VI-200 series DC/DC converter modules.
 These plug into the bottom of the board (see photo at right).
 VI-200 modules are second-sourced and more common than the Batmod on rev.A, and so are easier to find on the surplus market at lower cost.
 Most have a 2:1 input voltage range, and the output can be adjusted from 50% to 110% of its nominal value with the on-board trimpot.
-Choose ones with an input voltage range to match your pack voltage, and an output voltage equal to or higher than your individual cell or battery voltage (outputs can be adjusted from 50% to 110%).
+Choose modules with an input voltage range to match your pack voltage, and an output voltage equal to or higher than your individual cell or battery voltage.
+The charge voltage is set with the trimpots, and the charge current by the module's internal current limit.

 I normally stock the Vicor VI-272-CX/F2, which has a 100-375vdc "universal input", and 15v 5amp output for $50 each.
 I have a limited stock of VI-200 series modules for other input and output voltages; email me for details and prices.